GraalVM Native Build Tools - for Maven

 The native-image

 tool analyses your Java application to determine which classes are reachable.
-But, for

-classes that the native-image
+But, for classes that native-image

 package com.example.demo;